kabel/unl-magento/README.txt

 Package:Current Package Name:unl
 Themes:Default:modern

+For a production server the configuration settings for "Web", "Store Email Addresses", "Contacts", "Catalog", "Inventory", "Sales", "Shipping ...", and "Payment ..." will need to be set to match the business practices.

+For help on general design and configuration refer to the documentation provided by Varien at http://www.magentocommerce.com/

+A listing of the events that handlers can be written for is in file dispatcheventlist.xls.
+It may not be up to date with the current version of Magento.

-A new branch of Magento (1.2) is being used.
+A new branch of Magento (1.3) is being used.
 Substancial updates have been made to the design/skin files that effect the UNL design.
 Work will need to be done in the future to port over changes.
 However, due to scope priority, frontend interface has been tabled.